miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 * Calendars Entitlement: There are no native 4D commands to access calendars, but you may need this if you use plugins that do.
 * Apple Events Entitlement: If the app runs AppleScript via ``osascript``, this entitlement should not be necessary, but you may need this if [ScriptingBridge](https://developer.apple.com/documentation/scriptingbridge?language=objc) or [NSAppleScript](https://developer.apple.com/documentation/foundation/nsapplescript?language=objc) is used by a plugin.

 You should normally grant the least number of entitlements for your 4D app to operate.
-Imagine, for example, a malicious user who installs an unauthorised plugin that exploits the user's trust and attempts to access resources that are not necessary for your app.
-Notarization is designed to prevent such activity.
+Imagine, for example, a user who installs an unauthorised plugin that exploits the user's trust in your app and attempts to access sensitive information.
+Notarization is designed to prevent such malicious activity.
 {:.warning}

 ### Select the appropriate type of certificate